 The most important part of this recipe is that the mixture needs to be very finely chopped and moist enough so that the bars will hold together.
 The amount of moisture will vary depending on the dates and nuts you use.
 Some dates are drier than others, and some nuts are oilier than others.

 One thing to note is that the mixture does tend to get more moist the longer you process it.
 You may need to process it for 1 to 2 minutes to get it to the right consistency.

 To test it, squeeze some in your hand and see if it holds together.
 If it does, you are ready to form the bars.
 If not, process it a little longer and test it again.
 If it’s still too dry and won’t hold together, add water, about ½ teaspoon at a time (a little goes a long way – you don’t want them too wet), and process until it will hold together.

 I like to use a bread pan lined with wax paper or parchment paper to form the bars.
 It’s the perfect size to give you 8 nicely-shaped bars which are about the same size as a store-bought Larabar.
-You can either cut them into squares or longer bars.
+Or you can cut them into squares like I did.